stephenafamo/bob/website/docs/code-generation/usage.md

 // JetSetter is used for insert/upsert/update operations
 // All values are optional, and do not have to be set
-// Generated columns are not included type JetSetter struct {
+// Generated columns are not included
+// The required methods to satisfy orm.Setter are also generated type JetSetter struct {
     ID         omit.Val[int]        `db:"id,pk"`
     PilotID    omit.Val[int]        `db:"pilot_id"`